Joo Chiat Road: Post-war to 1966

-Joo Chiat was never a standalone location, it was always part of an area or a road in Katong area and thus many buildings such Katong Presbyterian Church was name after Katong since 1957.
-After world war 2, it became an active retail and entertainment hub in the 1950s and 1960s, with popular supermarket Tay Buan Guan, Red House Katong Bakery and food specialties such as Katong Laksa.

-Changi Market (now Joo Chiat Complex) at Joo Chiat Road became an important trading centre for Malays from Malaysia, Brunei and Indonesia.
+Joo Chiat was never an independent area, it was always a road in the Katong district.
+It houses a recent historical church called Katong Presbyterian Church which was built 1957.
+Katong Apartments was built in 1996 and located in 28 Mangis Road (S) 424965 in District 15 which is in Joo Chiat-Katong precinct.
+After world war 2, East Coast Road (Katong) became an active retail and entertainment hub in the 1950s and 1960s, with popular supermarket Tay Buan Guan, Red House Katong Bakery and food specialties such as Katong Laksa.
+4321QAChangi Market (now Joo Chiat Complex) at Joo Chiat Road became an important trading centre for Malays from Malaysia, Brunei and Indonesia.
 They traded in food, flowers and spices, which remain a major part of the area's economy today.
-The development of Geylang Serai in the 60s also prompted the government to build mosques and theatres in Joo Chiat.
+The development of Geylang Serai in the 1960s also prompted the government to build mosques and theatres in Joo Chiat.
 There were other amenities for the community living there including a police station, schools and health centre.

-1967- 1975
+1967–1975

-As Singapore’s population grew and people started to move out from the city centre, Joo Chiat’s community increased.
+As Singapore's population grew and people started to move out from the city centre, Joo Chiat's community increased.
 4 more schools were built along with a community centre.
-Joo Chiat continued to be the entertainment hub with Galaxy theatre and the addition of 2 more shopping centres.
+Joo Chiat continued to be an entertainment hub with Galaxy theatre and the addition of two more shopping centres.

-1976 – 1984
+1976–1984

 East Coast reclamation started in 1966 and lasted for two decades until 1985.
 Its reclamation changed the physical landscape of the area with the modification of the coastline, landscape and even the removal of Katong jetty.
 Coupled with new high rise housing estate in East Coast, Joo Chiat slowly lost its distinct identity amid this de-territorialisation process.

-The late 70s and early 80s also saw more road changes where adjacent streets were linked up to ease commute.
+The late 1970s and early 1980s also saw more road changes where adjacent streets were linked up to ease commute.
 Taj Cinema, adjacent to the markets, was also renamed by Shaw to Singapura theatre.
 However, Singapura theatre lost its attractiveness with the rise of cinematography and eventually shut down in 1985.

-1985 - 1995
+1985–1995

-As the Kampongs in Geylang made way for HDBs, a museum to showcase the life of Malays was proposed in the 70s.
+As the Kampongs in Geylang made way for HDBs, a museum to showcase the life of Malays was proposed in the 1970s.
 This museum, Geylang Serai Malay Village, was completed in 1989 and located at the start of Joo Chiat Road.
 The period also saw many more buildings for retail purposes such as Galaxy Complex, Katong Mall, Roxy Square and Paramount Shopping Centre.